 An introduction to the fundamentals of journalism.
 Emphasis is on the reporting, writing, and editing of stories for the print, online, and broadcast media.
-Specific topics include interviewing, story structure and development, media style, ethics and legal considerations.
+Specific topics include interviewing, story structure and development, media style, ethics, and legal considerations.
 Prerequisite: ENGL 1013 or permission of instructor.
-Course Rotation: Fall.
+Course rotation: Fall.

-3103 - Community Reporting - 3 credit hours Develop advanced skills in reporting and writing on events and issues that affect their communities.
+3103 - Community Reporting - 3 credit hours

+Students develop advanced skills in reporting and writing on events and issues that affect their communities.
 Topics include coverage of government, crime, courts, and social events.
-Hands-on approach is stressed.
+A handson approach is stressed.
 Projects are critiqued in a workshop setting.
 Prerequisite: JRNL 2403 or permission of instructor.
-Course Rotation: Spring of odd years.
+Course rotation: Spring of odd years.

-3203 - Introduction to Copy Editing - 3 credit hours
+3203 - Editing and Media Management- 3 credit hours

 Designed for writers, journalists, and other communication professionals by providing advanced instruction in publication editing and design.
 Topics include matters of style, copy editing, and proofreading in print and electronic environments.
-Other topics include publication management, ethics and legal considerations.
+Other topics include publication management, ethics, and legal considerations.
 A hands-on approach is stressed in a workshop setting.
 Prerequisites: ENGL 1023 or JRNL 2403.
-Course Rotation: Spring of even years.
+Course rotation: Spring of even years.